 Pride is a terrible obstacle to attaining perfection.
 Humility kills pride.
 It is a gift: "Were it not for our Master and Lord, not one of us would strive to acquire humility."
 Bear irritations and humiliations silently.
 Remember St. Francis' description of Perfect Joy - he bore irritation and humility with perfect joy!
 Silently accept sorrow as he did.
 You'll find out that being humble is real suffering at times, but offer it up for Jesus.
 "We catch a glimpse of God's patient and absorbing love," when we strive to be humble and patient.

 Obedience to the Will of God takes total surrender.
 Breaking our own will, that very free will He gave us, takes an immense amount of pain and suffering.
 But we must...
 Jesus loves us totally and unconditionally.
 Can we do any less for Him?
-All this falls under the subject of personal conversion and we, as Franciscans, work on that every day.
+All this falls under the subject of personal conversion and we work on that every day.

 Our focus is clear from our Charism, our vocation.
 Service to others, our brothers and sisters, also to those who are marginalized and whose rights as human beings are trampled upon, that service is the loss of self in the interest of God.
 Service is the purchase price of peace.
 And, "whoever does not carry my Cross, cannot be my disciple."
 (Lk 14:27) Love all, do not overlook anyone.
 "A radiant smile is a blessing; bad humor, a poor choice of words, casts a pall of doom."